sass/embedded-protocol/README.md

 The `ProtocolError` message must *not* be used to report Sass errors or errors running custom functions or importers.

+The `ProtocolError` message with `ProtocolErrorType.PARAMS` should only be used to report errors for violating any requirements set out by this protocol.
+Errors occured during compliations for violating additional requirements set out by the compiler should return `CompileResponse` message with `CompileFailure` instead.

 ### Host Language API

 Although not strictly part of the protocol, the host language will presumably